 However, the need to question and analyze the reason why denials and rejections take place is essential for most DME billing services.
 Here is a checklist that can be employed to understand why denials are happening and reduce the denials making the claims process a smooth and profitable one.

 - Coding and modifiers: If an invalid modifier or a required modifier is missing, the DME billing claim can be rejected.
-It is essential that a standard chart be updated every week so that if any changes brought in by any regulation can be immediately notified to the team of DME coders and billers.
+It is essential that a standard chart is updated every week so that if any changes brought in by any regulation can be immediately notified to the team of DME coders and billers.
 Appropriate codes and modifiers to support “medical necessity” for the DME product is essential

 - Process & workflow: It is of utmost importance that you analyze and audit the internal processes and workflows.
 Streamlining these with stringent checks at critical points will help bring out the loopholes and problems.
 For example, besides a standard chart that is employed by coders, codes need to be updated and checked against new regulations and insurance policy providers.

-In order to create sustainable and profitable DME billing process and workflow some operational changes would be the best way forward.
+In order to create a sustainable and profitable DME billing process and workflow, some operational changes would be the best way forward.
 New regulations and audits can drain not just your revenues but also slow down productivity.
 If you are into DME services then to help reduce denials focus should be on

 - Transforming and redesigning your processes and organizational structure